Bartek-Nowak/Kuro/docs/cli/list.md

 🔹 text
    📝 Typography component supporting variants and semantic tags.

+🔹 rating
+   📝 Interactive star-based rating component supporting partial selection and read-only mode.
+   📦 Dependencies: lucide-vue-next
+   🤝 Requires: icon-toggle
 ```

 ## 🔧 Notes

 - This command does not modify any files — it only lists available components
+- Dependencies are npm packages required by the component.
+- Requires are other components that this component depends on.